 untilIdentityChanged¶

-In addition to specify that a certain condition must be met (like you can with inState
+In addition to specifying that a certain condition must be met (as you can with inState or condition()),

-that a following block is active until a certain property of a state has changed.
+you can express with untilIdentityChanged that a following block is active until a certain property of a state has changed.

-Let’s take a look at a concrete example to understand untilIdentityChanged
+Let’s take a look at a concrete example to understand untilIdentityChanged better.

 data class InboxState(

-val emails : List<Email>
+val emails : List<Email>,

-val selectedEmail : SelectedEmail?
+val selectedEmail : SelectedEmail?,

 )